-^{}Activity course fulfills the Physical Education requirement.
+\Activity course fulfills the Physical Education requirement.

-- PET 1020 Introduction to Physical Education, 3 semester hours, 45 lec.
-[Fall, Spring] Instruction in the history, principles and basic concepts and foundations of the total physical education program.
-PHI 2010 Humanities-Philosophy, 3 semester hours, 45 lec.
-[Offered as needed] Central concepts of philosophy are developed, including a description of the main philosophical problems involved through ancient, medieval, and contemporary thought.
-PHY 1053C Physics I, 4 semester hours, 45 lec., 45 lab.
-[Offered as needed] The first half of a two-semester sequence of non-calculus physics designed for the non-physical science major.
-Physics I covers the areas of mechanics, mechanical energy, temperature and heat.
-The entering student is assumed to have a working knowledge of basic algebra and trigonometric functions.
-PHY 1054C Physics II, 4 semester hours, 45 lec., 45 lab.
-[Offered as needed] The second half of a two-semester sequence of non-calculus physics designed for the non-physical science major.
+- PHY 1054C Physics II, 4 semester hours, 45 lec., 45 lab.
+[Offered as needed]

+The second half of a two-semester sequence of non-calculus physics designed for the non-physical science major.
 Physics II covers the areas of electricity, magnetism, light, quantum theory, atomic and nuclear structure, and elementary nuclear processes.
-Prerequisite: PHY 1053C or permission of the instructor.
-PHY 2048C College Physics I, 4 semester hours, 45 lec., 45 lab.
+Prerequisite: PHY 1053C or permission of the instructor. - PHY 2048C College Physics I, 4 semester hours, 45 lec., 45 lab.
 [Offered as needed] The first half of a two-semester sequence designed for majors in engineering, math and the physical sciences.
-Physics I covers the areas of mechanics. mechanical energy, heat, thermodynamics, and mechanical waves.
+Physics I covers the areas of mechanics, mechanical energy, heat, thermodynamics, and mechanical waves.
 Calculus is used when feasible.
-Prerequisite: MAC 1411.
-PHY 2049C College Physics II, 4 semester hours, 45 lec., 45 lab.
-[Spring, or as needed] The second semester of a two-semester sequence designed for majors in engineering, math and the physical sciences.
+Prerequisite: MAC 1411. - PHY 2049C College Physics II, 4 semester hours, 45 lec., 45 lab.
+[Spring, or as needed]

+The second semester of a two-semester sequence designed for majors in engineering, math and the physical sciences.
 Physics II covers the areas of electricity, magnetism and optics.
 Calculus is used where feasible.
-Prerequisite: PHY 2048C or permission of instructor.
-POS 1041 American Government I, 3 semester hours, 45 lec.
+Prerequisite: PHY 2048C or permission of instructor. - POS 1041 American Government I, 3 semester hours, 45 lec.
 [Fall, Spring, Summer] Examines government, political ideals, and institutions.
-Strong emphasis is placed on political thought, the origin of the American federal system, and the distribution of powers between state and national governments.
-POS 1042 American Government II, 3 semester hours, 45 lec.
+Strong emphasis is placed on political thought, the origin of the American federal system, and the distribution of powers between state and national governments. - POS 1042 American Government II, 3 semester hours, 45 lec.
 [Fall, Spring, Summer] Further studies in American Government, concentrating on state and local levels.

-POT 1002 Introduction to Political Science, 3 semester hours, 45 lec.
-[Offered as - This course reviews political theory and institutions from a historical and com-
+- POT 1002 Introduction to Political Science, 3 semester hours, 45 lec.
+[Offered as needed]

+This course reviews political theory and institutions from a historical and comparative viewpoint.
+It examines the rise of the State, its organization, economic systems, and the use of force and persuasion. - PHY 1020 Physical Science, 4 semester hours, 60 lec.
+(Fall, Spring, Summer]

-- PSC 1321 Physical Science, 4 semester hours, 60 lec.
-(Fall, Spring, Summer] A one-semester course of lectures and demonstrations designed (1) to meet the general education requirement in physical science for nonscience majors and (2) for students who need a preparatory course prior to taking physics.
-The course presents the fundamental classic and modern concepts of physics in the areas of mechanics, energy, wave motion, electromagnetism, and atomic - PSC 2905 Independent Study-Physical Science, 1 semester hour, 45 hrs.
+A one-semester course of lectures and demonstrations designed (1) to meet the general education requirement in physical science for nonscience majors and (2) for students who need a preparatory course prior to taking physics.

+The course presents the fundamental classic and modern concepts of physics in the areas of mechanics, energy, wave motion, electromagnetism, and atomic structure. - PSC 2905 Independent Study-Physical Science, 1 semester hour, 45 hrs.
 [Fall, Spring, Summer]